Krissy37/KTH22-model/README.md

 This model calculates the magnetic field inside the Hermean magnetosphere.

-Publication (under review): "Revised Magnetospheric Model Reveals Signatures of1 Field-Aligned Current Systems at Mercury"
+Publication: "Revised Magnetospheric Model Reveals Signatures of Field-Aligned Current Systems at Mercury" https://doi.org/10.1029/2023JA031529

 Description:
 Calculates the magnetospheric field for Mercury.
 Based on Korth et al., (2015) with  improvements.
 Model is intended for planning purposes of the BepiColombo mission.
 If you plan to make a publication with the aid of this model, the opportunity to participate as co-author would be appreciated.
-If you have suggestions for improvements, do not hesitate to write me an email.
+If you have suggestions for improvements, do not hesitate to write me an email (k.pump@tu-bs.de).

 Takes into account:
 - internal dipole field (offset dipole)